AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/02_LexicalElements/Pragmas/req.rst

-SC expectations for Pragmas (ARM 2.8)
+SC requirements for Pragmas (ARM 2.8)
 =====================================